 I love cooking, but I'm not a food snob.
 I'm very interested in politics but you won't get a word from me re my opinions?
 Company culture is massively important to me.
 Whether a traditional working environment or a room full of beanbags, either will pass if the culture's right.

 My main sport is golf.
 I've done rugby, gymnastics & trampoline and .22 LR rifle.
 I've been digging dirt and diamonds on Minecraft since the alpha release.
 Movie-wise, anything with a good plot and at least a 7 on IMDB.

 University College has a long tradition of formal dinners; signup is very competitive.

 Working for free, I spent 300 hours developing UCFormal, an elaborate web app to handle signups, schedules, ticketing, invoices, billing, messaging and profiles.
 The software was a large success and handled £7,000 and 1,500 meals in its first term.

-I also developed UCWelfare - a fast, anonymous messaging system for students to communicate with the welfare team about any issues they may be facing.
+I built UCWelfare too - an anonymous messaging platform for students to communicate with the welfare team about any issues they may be facing.

 Skills gained: Web app scaling, advanced PHP, database management, UX design, security, stakeholder management

 I wrote software to help chemists automate their submissions of complex jobs to the University supercomputer for molecular dynamics simulations.